rgero/HockeyStats/README.md

 ### The purpose of this website
 To enable a player to easily track their own progress/stats.
 When fully operational the user will be able to log games and get their stats based on those games.

-### Potential Features
- **Ability to log/edit games.
-A game should have the following inputs**
-- Position - This could be as simple as Skater/Goalie
-- Rink
-- Date
-- Time
-- Opponent
-- Team - This might be its own entry in the database since it'll be reused.
-- League - This might be its own entry in the database since it'll be reused.
-- Result
-- Notes

-The Skater form should include the following
-- Goals
-- Assists
-- Penalty Minutes
-- Shots

-The Goalie form should include the following
-- Goals Against
-- Saves